 Overall very good with all medical needs!

-I have received excellent care form *Dr. Baz and the transplant staff.Are you happy with the care you received from this provider?
+Dr Bad and everyone in the transplant clinic are great.Are you happy with the care you received from this provider?

 Please let us know by filling out a patient satisfaction survey when you get one.
 You can also leave an online review by clicking the button below.